 As a military veteran, one of my husband’s favorite things about Punta Gorda is the town’s obvious devotion to military history.

 Punta Gorda’s Military Heritage Museum was originally located within Fishermen’s Village.
 But in 2018, the growing museum expanded into a nearby historic university building.
 The museum showcases artifacts from both local and national military history.
-It’s a must for anyone interested in military history or just US history in general.
+It’s a must for anyone interested in military history or just US history in general and it’s one of my favorite Punta Gorda attractions.

 Don’t miss the Flight Ops simulator room and the VR experience upstairs.
 The “Letters from Home” wall is also a fascinating glimpse into the lives of US soldiers throughout history.
 You’ll want to plan about 90 minutes for your visit (longer if you’re a true military buff like my hubby!).